ieeeWang/ASSR-Realtime-Detectors/README.md

 <img src="Figures/Fig5.png">

-Finally, one-channel EEG is availabe in the folder 'data', run the following scripts to test the detectors on real EEG data:
+The real EEG data (one-channel on FCz) is availabe in the folder 'data', run the following scripts to test the detectors:
 ```
 EEG_demo1.m
 EEG_demo1b.m